pdxjohnny/pdxjohnny.github.io/content/posts/dev-environment.md

 ## Linux distros

 These days I stick mostly to the big three desktop distros, debian, ubuntu, and fedora.
-I used to run Solus on my personal, it's out of commision at the moment and I am waiting until Serpent OS releases `.iso` images to bring it back up again.
+I used to run Solus on my personal, it's out of commission at the moment and I am waiting until Serpent OS releases `.iso` images to bring it back up again.

 I started using Fedora when I was doing the CR0/4 KVM work.
-Kristen and Rick told me that Fedora gaurentees that you'll be able to run the [upstream kernel](./linux-kernel/#terminology).
+Kristen and Rick told me that Fedora guarantees that you'll be able to run the [upstream kernel](./linux-kernel/#terminology).
 Unless you want to mess with building `.deb` files on ubuntu so that you have all their configs and patches, which sounds not fun to me, it's probably best to stick to a well supported distro